aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 ### MC34063A — DC/DC Converter

 The **<a href="https://www.ti.com/lit/ds/symlink/mc34063a.pdf" target="_blank" rel="noopener">MC34063A</a>** is a classic, minimal switching regulator controller containing an oscillator, comparator, and switch transistor in a single package.
 It is used here to generate one of the internal supply rails from the input power — most likely stepping down the incoming DC to a lower logic voltage.
-The MC34063A dates to the 1970s and remains in production; its simplicity makes it a frequent choice when a secondary rail doesn't need high efficiency or tight regulation.
+The MC34063A has remained in continuous production for decades; its simplicity makes it a frequent choice when a secondary rail doesn't need high efficiency or tight regulation.

 ### WH1202A — Character LCD